- City Services

 Del Mar City Operations Go Green

-Greening the City Fleet – As described in the City’s CAP, the City commits to exploring the potential for replacing its municipal fleet with electric cars when feasible.
+Greening the City Fleet – As outlined in Del Mar's Climate Action Plan, the City is committed to equipping its municipal fleet with electric vehicles when feasible.

 - Installed “No Idling” signs at the street ends.
-PW also reminds crews to minimize idling times in vehicles.
+Crews are reminded to minimize idling times in vehicles.

 - Recycled aggregate base on paving projects.

-- Superintendent/Inspector uses an electric vehicle during the work day.
+- Superintendent/Inspector drive electric vehicle during the work day.

-- Encourage PW crews to carpool and utilize a 9/80 work shift to reduce the number of vehicles/employees commuting on a daily basis.
+- Encourages workers to carpool and utilize a 9/80 work shift to reduce the number of vehicles and employees commuting on a daily basis.

-- Allow contractors to have onsite staging and storage areas to reduce road times to the job site.
+- Encourages contractors to have onsite staging and storage areas to reduce road times to the job site.